 Center for Health Policy and Professionalism Research

-Over the past decade, health services research has come a long way in its understanding of the organization and financing of healthcare and in its ability to assess the effectiveness of health services and their impact on patient outcomes.
+Over the past decade, health services research has come a long way in its understanding of the organization and financing of health care and in its ability to assess the effectiveness of health services and their impact on patient outcomes.
 But in today’s health care environment, a need exists to move beyond documenting the existence of problems to finding solutions that will eliminate them.
 To this end, research must be conducted in a timely manner, with results communicated directly to decision makers.
-The IU School of Medicine Center for Health Policy and Professionalism Research (CHPPR) was specifically developed to address this need.
+The IU School of Medicine Center for Health Policy and Professionalism Research was developed to address this need.